Freyavf/arcdps_top_stats_parser/README.md

-# arcdps_top_stats_parser

-This project provides a tool for generating top stats from a set of arcdps logs.
+# What is it all about?

+Did you ever wonder how well you or your squad mates did, not only in a single fight, but over the whole raid?
+Do you want to know who to ask for help with a specific class?
+Or do you want to hand out an award to a guildie who did the most damage in all raids over a whole week?
+This projects provides a tool for generating top stats from a set of arcdps logs, allowing you to easily identify top performing players in different stats.
 Currently supported stats are:
 - all damage
 - boon rips
 - cleanses